 If you have frequently exclaimed "whatever" during your life when intense frustration or disappointment overtook you, you're probably an adult child, who's stored your pain deep inside.

 It's hard to comprehend why we've decided to love a broken person who makes us feel so much stress.
-We want to resist believing that something's wrong with him/her, as it brings up questions about ourselves!
+We want to resist believing that something's wrong with him/her, as it brings up questions about ourselves, and our own sanity!
 It forces us to examine what's wrong with us, that we're attracted to this kind of individual who keeps us illogically ensnared.
 We shudder to think that we could be damaged too~ but perhaps that's why this has seemed like a 'match made in heaven' (at least, at first).
+Like attracts like, and birds of a feather flock together.
+You must find a competent professional to help you mend your childhood wounds, so you're no longer attracted to people who are incapable of loving you.

 You need her to be the Identified Patient (IP), which is a clinical term that's used in Family Therapy, when parents enlist therapeutic help for a child who acts-out the subtle, underlying tensions in his or her home environment.
 But the truth is, you have both survived abandonment wounds during childhood, and you're attracted to chaos, pain and struggle because of those.